djndl1/CSNotes/cpp/a_tour_of_cpp.md

 ### Resource Management

 A resource is anything that has to be acquired and released after use.
 E.g. memory, lock, sockets, file handles and thread handles.
-Leak must be avoided in any long-running system, but excessive resource retention can be almost as bad as  aleak.
+Leak must be avoided in any long-running system, but excessive resource retention can be almost as bad as a leak.
 RAII is the resource management scheme usually used by C++, integrated with error handling.
 Resources can be moved from scope to scope using move semantics or smart pointers, and shared ownership can be represented by shared pointers.

 Use resource handles like `vector`, `thread` or smart pointers to achieve resource safety, eliminating `new` and `delete`.
 Garbage collection is fundamentally a global memory management scheme.
 As systems are getting more distributed, locality is more important than ever.